 You can easily find this museum in Taman Mini Indonesia Indah since it looks like a giant komodo.

 Komodo is an endangered species that only live on Komodo island, in the Lesser Sunda Islands.

 Continue reading the Komodo Museum and Reptile Park ...

 The collection of Transportation Museum includes:

-Some of the collections are traditional clothes and jewelry, mbis pole (the ancestor's statue), hunting tools, and tifa (percussion instrument).
-We also can see their modern art based on market demands without foregoing their unique traditional patterns.
+Some of the collections are traditional clothes and jewelry, the mbis pole (the ancestor's statue), hunting tools, and the tifa (a percussion instrument).
+You also can see their modern art based on market demands mix with their unique traditional patterns.

 This museum exhibits the history of telecommunication in Indonesia, from the traditional one made of bamboo to the modern ones in the digital era, such as satellite, internet and video conference.

-We can learn many aspects of Moslem in this museum.
+You can learn many aspects of Moslem in this museum.
 Bayt al-Qur'an means home of al-Qur'an, hence, it exhibits all things related to al-Qur'an.
 On the other hand, Istiqlal Museum exhibits Moslem cultures in the form of arts, architecture, etc.

 Taman Mini Indonesia Indah is more than just having the most museums in Indonesia.
 TMII also displays beautiful traditional houses, has many parks and gardens, and many rides to have fun :)